I-go-Ope/I-go-Ope.github.io/research.md

 # Pacific Ocean Neutrino Experiment (P-ONE)

-I contributed to the development and testing of the central timing platform for the Pacific Ocean Neutrino Experiment.
+From 2024–2025, I contributed to the development, testing, and deployment of the central timing platform for the Pacific Ocean Neutrino Experiment (P-ONE).
+My work focused on the design of a portable instrumentation platform, timing-system integration, detector testing, system validation, and technical documentation supporting the experiment's first detector deployment.

-My responsibilities included
+### My Contributions

+- Designed and fabricated a portable instrumentation platform
-- Assembly and testing of the timing system
+- Integrated and tested the central timing system
-- Platform design
-- Cable management
-- Detector integration
-- Documentation
+- Improved cable organization and equipment accessibility
-- System validation
+- Assisted with detector-system validation and deployment

-The timing system exceeded the original timing requirements and contributed to the first deployment of P-ONE instrumentation.
+- Contributed to documentation supporting detector operations

+This work resulted in peer-reviewed journal publications, conference proceedings, invited presentations, and conference posters, all of which are available on the **Publications** page.

 ---